-Guidelines for proper installation and use are provided in your Owner's Packet.
+For installation and use, reference the sheet included in your Owner's Packet.

-Care And Maintenance
+• Care And Maintenance

-Outriggers should be washed with fresh water, a mild soap, and a soft cloth.
-The outrigger poles should be sprayed down with fresh water.
-Never use acidic or abrasive cleaners on outriggers.

-A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
+- 1. Outriggers should be washed with fresh water, mild soap, and a soft cloth.
+Never use abrasive cleaners on outriggers. - 2.
+A periodic waxing is suggested if your outriggers are exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
 A non-abrasive high quality marine or automotive wax is recommended.
-Before storage, clean and wax the outriggers.

-During assembly grease all threads, bolts, and tubes where one section is inserted into another.
-Once a year disassemble and regrease all applicable surfaces.
+Before storage, clean and wax the outriggers. - 3.
+During assembly, grease all threads, bolts, and tubes where one section is inserted into another.
+Disassemble and regrease all applicable surfaces on an annual basis.